ropensci/beautier/doc/faq.md

 The first BEAST2 XML files created by `beautier` followed BEAST2 v2.4. `beautier` follows the
-BEAST2 versions, which is now at v2.5.1.
+BEAST2 versions, which is now at v2.6.0.

 The BEAST2 version actually used by `babette` can be found in the [beastier::install_beast2](https://github.com/ropensci/beastier/blob/master/R/install_beast2.R) function.

+## Why does AppVeyor only check the `master` branch?

+Because `ropensci` does not have AppVeyor.

+To do check for Windows, [the beautier_on_windows repo](https://github.com/richelbilderbeek/beautier_on_windows) is created.
+That repo only checks the `master` branch of `beautier`.

 ## What's the [road map](road_map.md)?